-679 Internship/Project (6)
+679 Internship/Project (3-6)

-Designed in close consultation with graduate committee faculty and industry sponsoring organization.
-Intends to develop greater breadth and depth of important management issues dealing with a specific segment of the sport industry.
+Designed in close consultation with one's Graduate Committee and the industry sponsoring organization or site.
+Intended to develop greater breadth and depth of understanding of a respective discipline through a full immersion experience in a real life setting outside the classroom.
 Requires a written project to be submitted to a graduate faculty committee for evaluation.
 Concludes as the student presents orally the findings related to his/her project and defends conclusions against questions raised by the faculty review committee.
 Prerequisite: Passing grade on written comprehensive exam and Graduate Committee approval.
+Sport & Ex.
+Psych. students pursuing the "applied" option are only required to enroll in three (3) cr. hrs.
+All other graduate students must enroll in a total of six (6) cr. hrs., which can be split across two consecutive terms at three (3) cr. hrs. per term, subject to prior approval from one's Graduate Committee.